BOMBAY, MARCH 1953

 It is important for Farah to know the past.
 It was, after all, their past, their struggle.
 With infinite tenderness, Roda says “Beti – I have a story to tell you.
 It’s a story of India, our independence and how we gained our freedom through a thousand trades.”
 Farah loves stories, and her mother’s most of all.
 Eagerly she settles herself on a bentwood chair, wide-eyed and excited and ready to listen.

-Dishoom Birmingham will open in spring 2020.
+Dishoom Birmingham will officially open on 1st April 2020.

 Its not often you get the chance to make 1 + 1 = 3, but if you ever do - you should grab it with both hands.
 Because these are the moments you will remember, the ones you will cherish, the ones that makes it all worthwhile.